If you are going to build something in the air

 The story goes that the Gooseman used to take his geese to town, sell them, drink the proceeds, and return home empty-handed but in good cheer – and some have added that he developed such a thirst that he drank from the beaks of his geese.

-The image of the famous Gänsemännchen Fountain in Nuremberg is familiar to beer stein collectors, as it is a special collecotor’s item on the face of a stein – and it is here reproduced in the gardens of Hohenschwangau Castle.
+The image of the famous Gänsemännchen Fountain in Nuremberg is familiar to beer stein collectors, as those with it on the face of a stein are much sought after.
+It is here reproduced in the gardens of Hohenschwangau Castle.

-There is also a Lion Fountain inspired by the Palace of the Lions in the Spanish Alhambra …
+There is also a Lion Fountain that was inspired by the Palace of the Lions in the Spanish Alhambra.

-There is also a lovely fountain in the courtyard where the Holy Mother holds the baby Jesus on her lap.
+There is also a lovely fountain in the courtyard of Hohenschwangau with the Holy Mother holding the baby Jesus on her lap.